Table of Contents

 The whole year round.
 Trentino has something to offer every season but if you want my honest opinion summer is when you should go.

-This perfect 4 day Dolomites itinerary is written with summer in mind.
+This perfect 4 day Dolomites itinerary is written with summer trips in mind, but September is still good too.
 The best hiking conditions, long days and ‘I Suoni delle Dolomiti’.

 Superb performances ranging from jazz through the world to classical music pressed against spectacular backdrops of the Dolomites, something you never gonna experience anywhere else.